 2008 – Activity Logging with LEGO Bricks

 A visualization and logging method for personal work activity.
 Every tower is a day of the week.
 A layer is one working hour, horizontally subdivided in four quarters of an hour.
 Different colors are different projects.
 The constant availability of this interface makes it easier to log personal activity data on-the-fly, before entering it in a PIM software (an automatic method involving computer vision is being considered).
 Source: Michael Hunger (2008) On LEGO Powered Time-Tracking.
-Blog […]
+Blog post. […]

 2010 – Hans Rosling Adopts Physical Visualizations

 Hans Rosling is famous worldwide for his fascinating speeches about population growth and income inequalities, notably his 2006 TED Talk where he debunks myths about the third world using animated charts.
 In 2010 he started to tell stories about data using physical visualizations.
 He started by stacking Ikea boxes, then switched to a variety familiar objects including pebbles, toy construction kits, fruit juice, snow balls and even toilet paper.
-Hans' son Ola Rosling is behind the […]
+Hans' son Ola Rosling is behind the technology […]

 2011 – LEGO Prism Maps